Business advice

 1. Confidentiality

 Except as set out in these Terms, we agree to take reasonable steps to protect and maintain the confidentiality of any Confidential Information that is provided by you to us.
+We will take reasonable steps to preserve and protect the confidentiality of your Confidential Information in accordance with our obligations under APES 110 Code of Ethics and the Tax Agent Services Act 2009 (Cth).

 We will only use your Confidential Information to provide the Services to you.
 We may also retain your Confidential Information after our engagement with you to comply with our legal obligations or as part of our document retention policies.
 Where required, we may disclose your Confidential Information to professional advisers, insurers, entities to whom we are legally compelled to make disclosures to and any other parties properly authorised by you.
 You may make similar disclosures of Confidential Information received from us in the course of the Agreement.